sublimetext-io/docs.sublimetext.io/docs/reference/pc_repository.md

-If you want to split your repository up into multiple smaller files for the sake of organization, the "includes" key allows you to enter URL paths that will be combined together.
+If you want to split your repository up into multiple smaller files for the sake of organization, the `includes` key allows you to enter URL paths that will be combined together.
 These URLs these can be relative or absolute.
 This is also how the default repository is managed.